-Finally the LMA's model form leveraged acquisition loan agreement has a provision in the Agency section which exculpates the agent and any Fronting Bank (i.e. LC issuing bank) from any liability for losses caused to others as a result of "any act, event or circumstance not reasonably within its control".
-The clause goes on to give a list of examples such as failure in transport or communications, natural disasters, strikes, acts of God etc., but these are just examples.
-Whilst epidemics or pandemics are not listed, protection is given for "any act not reasonably within its control" so one can see that, depending on the circumstances, a failure by an agent to properly perform its function due to a "lock-down" or similar resulting from COVID-19 has the potential to be excused by these provisions.
+• Force majeure affecting an agent bank or fronting bank - Finally, the LMA's model form leveraged acquisition loan agreement has a provision in the agency section that exculpates the agent and any fronting bank, ie LC issuing bank, from any liability for losses caused to others as a result of "any act, event or circumstance not reasonably within its control".

+The clause goes on to give a list of examples such as failure in transport or communications, natural disasters, strikes, acts of God etc, but these are just examples.
+While epidemics or pandemics are not listed, protection is given for "any act not reasonably within its control" so one can see that, depending on the circumstances, a failure by an agent to properly perform its function due to a "lock-down" or similar resulting from Covid-19 has the potential to be excused by these provisions.